The fourth version of the PCI DSS is due to be released in mid-2021. Here’s what you need to know about this next iteration of the standard.

 Areas likely to be updated in PCI DSS 4.0 include:

 There may be changes to reflect the latest NIST password and multi-factor authentication guidance.

 There are likely to be broader requirements for encrypting cardholder data on trusted networks.

 The requirement to monitor the cardholder data environment may be updated to reflect advancements in technology, such as the availability of next-gen network and endpoint detection tools.

 Critical controls may need to be assessed more frequently, with additional requirements from the Designated Entities Supplemental Validation likely to be mandated a regular PCI DSS requirement.

 PCI DSS 4.0 will include the new concept: a “customised approach” to compliance.
 This is aimed at giving organisations more flexibility to outline their network security methods and how they comply with the PCI standard.

 The new approach allows organisations with modern security methods to document and rewrite how their systems can be tested to make sure that they meet the latest requirements.

 When will PCI DSS 4.0 come into effect?

-PCI DSS 4.0 is not expected to be ready until late 2020.
-In the meantime, the PCI Council is likely to publish updates to several existing standards.
+PCI DSS 4.0 is not expected to be ready until mid-2021.
+In the meantime, the PCI Council has published updates to several existing standards.
 These include guidance around Point-to-Point Encryption and PIN Transaction Security Point-of-Interaction (PTS POI) standards and a new Annex for the Software-based PIN-entry on COTS (SPOC) standard.